-The Master of Fine Arts program in nonfiction writing, known as the Nonfiction Writing Program, is one of the few programs in the nation that offers a full range of graduate courses in nonfiction.
+The Master of Fine Arts in English with a subprogram in nonfiction writing, known as the Nonfiction Writing Program, is one of the few programs in the nation that offers a full range of graduate courses in nonfiction.

-The Master of Fine Arts program in nonfiction writing requires 48 s.h. of graduate credit.
+The Master of Fine Arts program English with a subprogram in nonfiction writing requires 48 s.h. of graduate credit.
 It is designed for accomplished students and writers of literary nonfiction; most complete it in three years.
 The program culminates in a thesis of at least 75 pages.

 M.F.A. students must complete 32 s.h. in residence at the University of Iowa, in courses specified by the program.
 They may choose electives widely, from courses offered by the English department and by all other University of Iowa departments.